 Understanding common hallmarks of cancer through evolutionary network analysis

 Tumour cells share many properties with single-celled organisms, suggesting the evolutionary age of a gene is related to its role in cancer.
 Our recent analysis of data from TCGA showed genes originating in unicellular or multicellular species exhibited different expression patterns (Trigos et al, PNAS, 2017).
-Furthermore, transcriptional networks shaped during the emergence of multicellularity to control more primitive processes (e.g., cell replication, glycolysis) are frequently disrupted in cancer.
-We are the biological and therapeutic implications of these signatures via a novel evolutionary network analysis strategy that combines evolutionary sequence conservation, transcriptome and gene-gene interaction data, in collaboration with Prof. Rick Pearson and his group.
+Furthermore, transcriptional networks formed during the emergence of multicellularity to control more primitive processes (e.g., cell replication, glycolysis) are frequently disrupted in cancer.
+We are now evaluating the biological and therapeutic implications of these signatures, particularly as they relate to the progression from low-grade glioma to glioblastoma (two types of brain cancer).

 Computational models of tumour evolution